Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 ## Merkle Tree
 There's one more optimization mechanism I'd like to discuss in this post.

 As it was said above, the full Bitcoin database (i.e., blockchain) takes more than 140 Gb of disk space.
 Because of the decentralized nature of Bitcoin, every node in the network must be independent and self-sufficient, i.e. every node must store a full copy of the blockchain.
-With many people starting using Bitcoin, this rule become more difficult to obey: it's not likely that everyone will run a full node.
+With many people starting using Bitcoin, this rule becomes more difficult to follow: it's not likely that everyone will run a full node.
 Also, since nodes are full-fledged participants of the network, they have responsibilities: they must verify transactions and blocks.
 Also, there's certain internet traffic required to interact with other nodes and download new blocks.

 In [the original Bitcoin paper](https://bitcoin.org/bitcoin.pdf) published by Satoshi Nakamoto, there was a solution for this problem: Simplified Payment Verification (SPV).
-SPV is a light Bitcoin node that doesn't download all the blockchain, and **doesn't verify blocks and transactions**.
+SPV is a light Bitcoin node that doesn't download the whole blockchain and **doesn't verify blocks and transactions**.
 Instead, it finds transactions in blocks (to verify payments) and is linked to a full node to retrieve just necessary data.
-This mechanism allows to have multiple light wallet nodes with running just one full node.
+This mechanism allows having multiple light wallet nodes with running just one full node.

 For SPV to be possible, there should be a way to check if a block contains certain transaction without downloading the whole block.
 And this is where Merkle tree comes into play.

-Merkles trees are used by Bitcoin to obtain transactions hash, which is then saved in block headers and is considered by the proof-of-work system.
+Merkle trees are used by Bitcoin to obtain transactions hash, which is then saved in block headers and is considered by the proof-of-work system.
 Until now, we just concatenated hashes of each transaction in a block and applied `SHA-256` to them.
 This is also a good way of getting a unique representation of block transactions, but it doesn't have benefits of Merkle trees.

 Let's look at a Merkle tree:

 ![Merkle tree diagram](/images/merkle-tree-diagram.png)

 A Merkle tree is built for each block, and it starts with leaves (the bottom of the tree), where a leaf is a transaction hash (Bitcoins uses double `SHA256` hashing).
-The number of leaves must be even, but not every block contains even number of transactions.
-In case there is odd number of transactions, the last transaction is duplicated (in the Merkle tree, not in the block!).
+The number of leaves must be even, but not every block contains an even number of transactions.
+In case there is an odd number of transactions, the last transaction is duplicated (in the Merkle tree, not in the block!).

-Moving from bottom up, leaves are grouped in pairs, their hashes are concatenated, and a new hash is obtained from the concatenated hashes.
+Moving from the bottom up, leaves are grouped in pairs, their hashes are concatenated, and a new hash is obtained from the concatenated hashes.
 The new hashes form new tree nodes.
 This process is repeated until there's just one node, which is called the root of the tree.
 The root hash is then used as the unique representation of the transactions, is saved in block headers, and is used in the proof-of-work system.

 The benefit of Merkle trees is that a node can verify membership of certain transaction without downloading the whole block.
 Just a transaction hash, a Merkle tree root hash, and a Merkle path are required for this.